Lewandowski leaving future to agent

 "The leaders of Bayern know about it."

-Addressing a news conference while on duty with the Poland national team on Wednesday, Lewandowski looked to sidestep the issue but confirmed his future remains in Zahavi's hands.
+Addressing a news conference while on duty with the Poland national team, Lewandowski looked to sidestep the issue but confirmed his future remains in Zahavi's hands.

 "My agent takes care of these things," he said.
 "I am focused on the preparations for the World Cup.